mcottle1/startup/README.md

 -insert state(type i to enter insert mode, used to actually type and edit code)

+#### Creating an AWS server and connecting to it

+-My server public IP address 3.19.232.43

+-command to shell into server ssh -i [key pair file] ubuntu@[ip address]

+-to verify instance type http://3.19.232.43 into search engine

+-aws services is the leader in the field of web services

 ## Start-up deliverable - specifications

 ### Habit Stacker